JACOBS MEDICAL CENTER, SAN DIEGO

 (Thinkwell Project) The stress of a hospital stay can be compounded by losing control over the simplest tasks.
 Giving control back to the patient was the fundamental aim of the room control tablet.
 Through Thinkwell, I partnered with Casgan, San Diego on this Crestron developed interface.

 After a solid user experience outline, I developed this UC San Diego hospital tool a front end design that was on-brand with the UC brand guidelines.
 As well, great consideration was given to daytime/nightime readability and ADA compliance.

 TABLET UI / iBEACON INTEGRATION

 Tours of the Thinkwell headquarters in Los Angeles is a common practice.
 But depending upon the tour-giver, each department and their capabilities would be described differently.

-I presented the concept of an iBeacon triggered tablet application that guests would use to facility a guide (or self-guided) tour.
+I presented the concept of an iBeacon triggered tablet application that guests would use as an interactive tour-guide throughout the complex.
 This met with solid approval by the principals.
 All front-end design and programming development was performed in-house.

 WORKSHOP PODIUM CONTROLS